 If this makes me feel sick, what makes me feel great?

-This is a just a start to making those changes, but they are important moves.
-If you do them, you will move yourself one step closer to understanding that anticipatory anxiety creates an illusion of control, and in life, the key is not to control everything, but to recognize what you can and what you can't control and to live accordingly.
+This is just a start to making those changes, but they are important moves.
+If you do them, you will move one step closer to understanding that anticipatory anxiety creates an illusion of control, and in life, the key is not to control everything but to recognize what you can and what you can't control and to live accordingly.